 There are three sections worth noting: .text, .bss, null, and .shstrtab.
-We needed to set the sh_type and sh_flags for these sections appropriately.
-Similarly, we set the p_type and p_flags for the program header segment and text segment.
+Set the $sh_type$ and $sh_flags$ for these sections appropriately.
+Similarly, set the $p_type$ and $p_flags$ for the program header segment and text segment.
 Review this code, it may come up.

-We output an "a.out" file (as shown in the starter code) if there were no other errors.
+You should output an "a.out" file (as shown in the starter code) if there were no other errors.
 If you do not output an "a.out" file, that implies your compiler thinks there was an error.